This article covers the principles of how you can use bpm’online to predict values in lookup, detail and section records.

 The predictive analysis functions are only available for bpm’online cloud users.

-2..
+2.Numeric field value prediction model (link to article).
 This model enables bpm’online to give you an estimate in numeric fields.
-For example, it can estimate the budget of a lead based on the type of customer need and the customer’s company size, country and industry.
+For example, predicting the budget of a lead based on the type of customer need and the customer’s company size, country and industry.

-3..
-Configure this prediction model to have bpm’online automatically rate section records.
-For example, you can create a model that will rate the quality of your leads based on their budget and successful hand–off to sales.
+3.Predictive scoring model.
+Configure this prediction model to have bpm’online automatically rate the quality of your records.
+For example, you can create a model that will rate the quality of your leads based on their budget and successful hand-off to sales.

 Bpm’online devotes a lot of resources to predict field values, especially when the process involves a substantial number of record values.
 To avoid this, we recommend setting up models in a way that would simultaneously process a small number of records (e.g., only run models for new records or when a record is modified).